August 26, 2010

 - Helping the bereaved to separate emotionally from the person who died and to begin new relationships

-- Providing support and time to focus on grieving at important times such as birthdays and anniversaries
+- Providing support and time to focus on grieving at crucial times such as birthdays and anniversaries

-- Describing normal grieving and the differences in grieving among individuals
+- Describing normal grieving and the differences in mourning among individuals

 - Providing continuous support